Shaq, Dr. J, and Magic: NBA Superstars & Where They Played in College

 Did you know

-The MLS has a policy on social justice issues, including player protests during the national anthem.
+The NFL has a policy on social justice issues, including player protests during the national anthem.